How To Find Work in Finland

 If you are looking for work in Finland and if you want your work application to be taken approvingly you should to consider all national differences.

-Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - looking for work in Finland, demands more than writing your Finnish CV in another language, it needs detailed preparation.
+Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - looking for work in Finland, demands more than writing the obvious Finland cover letter and Finland CV in another language, it needs detailed preparation.

 You must show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some perseverance and motivation (for the job, not the location!).

-Applying for work in Finland has changed considerably over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Finland has changed considerably over the past few years, thanks to mass CV distribution, online recruitment databases and opportunities to email work search applications.

 Language can be a major obstacle in getting work in Finland.
 Unless you speak Finnish or Swedish fluently, your choices are limited to international companies and special areas such as engineering, IT or independent work.